gilt/Cleanroom/README.md

 - [CleanroomLogger](http://github.com/emaloney/CleanroomLogger) — A simple Swift-based logging API for iOS applications
 - [CleanroomText](http://github.com/emaloney/CleanroomText) — Swift-based tools for working with strings and text

-##### Deprecated

-- [CleanroomBase](http://github.com/emaloney/CleanroomBase) — Low-level utilities useful for developing Swift-based iOS applications. *Note: CleanroomBase is in the process of being replaced by smaller, subject-specific projects.*

 #### Avro Serialization

 - [BlueSteel](https://github.com/gilt/BlueSteel) — A Swift API for working with Avro schemas and binary data